AlduinsDoom110/Chess-Engine/README.md

 `uci.py` now supports the standard `Threads` and `MultiPV` options.
 The engine uses multiple processes when more than one thread is requested so that it can take advantage of multiple CPU cores.
+When running with multiple threads the transposition table is shared between workers.
 Set the options with the UCI `setoption` command to control how many worker processes are used for the root search and how many principal variations are reported: